sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 for a number of reasons:

 * All Mac files have type metadata that is lost when they're stored on a non-Mac filesystem.
-Without that metdata, the files can't be opened.
+Without that metadata, the files can't be opened.
-* Many Mac files, particularly applications, have resource forks that are lost when they're stored on a non-Mac filesystem.
+* Many Mac files, particularly all applications, have resource forks that are lost when they're stored on a non-Mac filesystem.
 * The archive format that's commonly used to work around the above problems is proprietary and can only be read by software that can itself be difficult to